runtimeverification/k/README.md

 the `kompile` command.
 To execute a program you can use `krun`.

 For running either program in the debugger, use the main class `org.kframework.main.Main` with an additional argument `-kompile` or `-krun` added before other command line arguments, and use the classpath from the `k-distribution` module.

-# Cross platform compilation
-To build a version of the K framework for a platform other than the current version, you can specify the OS and architecture using profiles.
-For example, to build a 32-bit windows release of the K framework, run `mvn install -P windows -P x86 -DskipTests -DskipKTest`.

-To view the platform being used by a particular build, run the `mvn help:active-profiles` target.

 # Troubleshooting
 Common error messages: